higherlevelweb/Data_ResearchServer.UI/README.md

-# R2MR Research Server User Interface
+# Data Research Server User Interface

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.

+## Description

+This is an Angular 2+ application that provides a user interface to collect user data research options through interactive forms.

 ## Development server